 #334 HONORS PRE-CALCULUS Credit: 1.00 Year Prerequisite: H. Alg.
-II and/or Approval Grades: 11-12 No Fee
+II and/or Approval Grades: 11-12 No Fee course.
+A scientific calculator is required for this course.

 This course is for students who plan to study mathematics or mathematics related fields in college and plan on taking AP calculus as a senior.
 Functions, Trigonometry and Analytic Geometry will be emphasized.
 A graphing calculator (preferably TI-83 Plus) is a requirement for this course.